TiTiKy441/TorCSClient/README.md

 Panel for controlling tor proxy parameters.

-Provides functionality for adding bridges (also supports adding bridges from a url or a local file, just write the file path or the URL in the bridges textboc and it will fetch them automatically).
+Provides functionality for adding bridges (also supports adding bridges from a url or a local file, just write the file path or the URL in the bridges textbox and it will fetch them automatically).

-Filter - every N seconds application check whenever the amount of bridges is sufficient (Running bridges count) and reloads tor only with those bridges.
+Filter - every N seconds application checks whenever the amount of bridges is sufficient (>= Running bridges count) and reloads tor only with those bridges.

 ## TorRelayScannerCS